lfscheidegger/Bronto/README.md

 expect(1).not.toBe(2)
 ```

-Unfortunately, `not` is a reserved keyword in python.
+Unfortunately, `not` is a reserved keyword in Python.
 Bronto remedies
 this by introducing a `not_` property:

 ```python